 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-Can content from RSS feeds be added to a post instead of the sidebar?
-Yes, it can!
+Can you add content from RSS feeds to WordPress posts?
+Yes, you can!

-You can easily do this using plugins.
-Search inside your ’Add Plugins’ section (Plugins > Add New) for RSS feed, RSS feed to post, etc.
+You can do this using plugins.
+Just search on the WordPress plugin repository for RSS feed, RSS feed to post, etc.

-Note: Most RSS plugins typically require configuration – visit the plugin sites for configuration instructions, or contact us if you need assistance configuring plugins.
+Note: These plugins typically require configuration – visit the plugin sites for instructions, or contact us for assistance with plugin configuration.

-The plugins below can be used to feed content to posts, or “autoblog” (An autoblog is a blog with content that is automatically gathered and compiled from RSS feeds):
+The plugins listed below are useful for adding feed content to posts, or “autoblog” (An auto blog is a blog with content that is automatically gathered and compiled from RSS feeds):

 WPeMatico

-WPeMatico is an auto blogging plugin that lets you publish posts automatically from RSS/Atom feeds that you select.
+WPeMatico is an auto blogging plugin that lets you publish posts automatically from specific RSS/Atom feeds.

-You can manage all the feeds you import and organize feeds according to campaigns.
+You can manage all the feeds you import and organize them into campaigns.

 For more details, go here: